in

 Some patients may notice dry mouth and thirst as a result of anxiety, medications like TCAs and antiallergics, and respiratory tract infections that compel them to check their blood glucose.
 Prediabetes may be diagnosed at this stage in some patients.

-This might cause blurred vision because light cannot pass easily from the front of the eye to the brain where vision signals are read.
+This might cause blurred vision because light cannot pass easily from the front of the eye to the brain, where vision signals are read.

 High sugar levels can also cause swelling of the eye lens, preventing light from focusing on your retina, or the nerves that interpret light rays.

-It’s similar to when your phone’s camera when is foggy and can’t focus before taking a picture, and the resulting picture is blue if not adjusted in time.
+It’s similar to when your phone’s camera is foggy and can’t focus before taking a picture, and the resulting picture is blue if not adjusted in time.

 The blurring of vision is usually ignored by most people as it is not very alarming.
 However, it may be one of the earliest symptoms of prediabetes.